Niko Price: Ultimate Fighting Championship

 On March 21, 2020, Price announced that he had signed a new, four-fight contract with the UFC.

 Price was scheduled to face Vicente Luque in a rematch on April 18, 2020, at UFC 249.
 However, on April 9, Dana White, the president of UFC announced that this event was postponed and the bout eventually took place on May 9, 2020.
 He lost the fight via technical knockout due to doctor stoppage in round three.

 Price faced Donald Cerrone on September 19, 2020, at UFC Fight Night 178.
 The fight was declared a majority draw.
 On November 4, it was announced that the Nevada State Athletic Commission (NSAC) issued a temporary suspension for Price, after he tested positive for carboxy THC in a drug test related to his fight.
 On December 2, 2020, it was announced that the bout was overturned to no contest and Price was suspended for six months and fined $8,500.

 Price faced Michel Pereira on July 10, 2021, at UFC 264.
 He lost the fight via unanimous decision.

 As the first bout of his new four-fight contract, Price faced Alex Oliveira on October 2, 2021, at UFC Fight Night 192.
 He won the fight via unanimous decision.

 Price faced Philip Rowe on December 3, 2022, at UFC on ESPN 42.
 After knocking Rowe down in the earlier rounds, Price lost the bout via TKO stoppage in the third.

 Price faced former UFC Welterweight champion Robbie Lawler on July 8, 2023, at UFC 290.
 He was knocked out 38 seconds into the bout.

 Price was scheduled to face Jeremiah Wells on June 1, 2024 at UFC 302.
 However, Wells was pulled from the bout and was replaced with Alex Morono in a rematch.
 Price won the fight by unanimous decision.

 Price faced Themba Gorimbo on October 12, 2024 at UFC Fight Night 244.
 He lost the fight by unanimous decision.

 Price faced Jacobe Smith on June 28, 2025 at UFC 317.
 He lost the fight via a rear-naked choke submission in the second round.

+Replacing promotional newcomer José Henrique Souza who withdrew for undisclosed reasons, Price faced Nikolay Veretennikov on February 7, 2026 at UFC Fight Night 266.
+He lost the fight by knockout in the first round.

+Replacing Carlston Harris who withdrew due to visa issues, Price faced Michael Chiesa on March 28, 2026 at UFC Fight Night 271 in his retirement fight.
+He lost the fight via a rear-naked submission in the first round and retired from mixed martial arts competition after the bout.

+Despite retiring in March, Price is set to return to competition to face Leon Shahbazyan on October 10, 2026 at UFC Fight Night 290.